 Here at Stanley Grove Primary Academy, we are committed to ensuring that children know how to stay safe on line.
 We have just recruited the Stanley Grove Web Warriors who will be working with Miss Aimen to support staff, parents and children so we can all make the most of the wonderful internet but in a safe way.
 They will be sharing new app and game recommendations as well as top tips for sharing personal information and giving advice on cyber bullying.
 Look out for Web Warrior newsletter take over weeks.

 The school’s E-safety policy for Parents can be found on the School Policies and Procedures Page.

 If you would like to learn more about keeping your child safe online, please visit the following web sites:

-Following the Christmas holidays, students may have received new technology, including phones for Christmas.
-We would like to remind all of our pupils of the need to keep themselves safe when using social media, and online, generally.
+When pupils receive new technology as gifts, including phones, we would like to remind all of our pupils of the need to keep themselves safe when using social media, and online, generally.

 The following tips may be useful: